 You gotta love the versatility of Mason jars.
 This one was the perfect size for my frosty fern.
 I placed some potting soil in the jar, put the plant inside, and tied some festive ribbon around the top.
 A grouping of these would look nice in a shallow tray on a table with pinecones or baubles placed about.
 The jar could also be used as a place card holder, too!
 The frosty fern likes moist soil and humidity, but prefers indirect light.

 Plant cost: $2.99

 I do love a traditional red poinsettia, but I fell in love with the variegated cream and pink of this little beauty.
-For this one, I pulled out the tealight candleholder that I used last year and put together a place setting with an Ikea placemat and napkin that I can’t wait to pull out over the holidays.
+For this poinsettia, I pulled out a festive tealight candleholder and put together a place setting with an Ikea placemat and napkin.
 You could add a little name tag here, as well.
 Poinsettias like a lot of light, so place them near a sunny window.
 Check to make sure the soil remains moist.

 Hanging ornament with mini kalanchoe

 Plant cost: On sale for .99 cents, but regularly $2.99!

 I had a lovely glass hanging ornament that I used for a succulent terrarium article a few years ago, so I decided to dust it off and place a different type of plant inside.
 The kalanchoe was featured alongside its succulent cousins at the garden center, so I knew it would work (though I double-checked with an employee to make sure).
 For this one, I used a bit of cactus potting soil around the root ball and added some of that black reindeer moss around it.
 Then, I simply looped some ribbon through the top, tied it to my curtain rod in the window of my dining room, and voilà, a hanging ornament.
 This window gets lots of light, which the plant will like.
 To care for the plant, the soil should dry out between watering.